segmentio/analytics-python/README.md

 #### Initialize the client

-You can create separate analytics-python clients, but the easiest and recommended way is to use the static analytics-python singleton client.
+You can create separate analytics-python clients, but the easiest and recommended way is to just use the module:

 ```python
 import analytics